Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 Click on **Prepare Product List** button to move to the next step

-- **Step 2**: Add products to the Purchase Order
+**Step 2**: Add products to the Purchase Order

 ![purchase order](./purchaseimages/image477.png?raw=true)

 Similar to **Step 2 in Creating a Quotation**, there are 5 ways to prepare product list:

--Import products via a CSV file
+- Import products via a CSV file

--Prepare product list based on supply need forecast
+- Prepare product list based on supply need forecast

--Prepare back order products (Back orders products are ordered by customers but not available in stock now)
+- Prepare back order products (Back orders products are ordered by customers but not available in stock now)

--Prepare low stock products
+- Prepare low stock products

--Prepare product list manually with **All Supplier Products** button
+- Prepare product list manually with **All Supplier Products** button

 Then, click on **Confirm Purchase Order** at the top right to continue.

-- **Step 3**: Setting Shipping and Payment
+**Step 3**: Setting Shipping and Payment

 ![purchase order](./purchaseimages/image478.png?raw=true)

--Enter the address you want the stock to be shipped to
+- Enter the address you want the stock to be shipped to

--Select a shipping method for the purchase order
+- Select a shipping method for the purchase order

--Estimate and enter the shipping cost
+- Estimate and enter the shipping cost

--Set start shipping and expected delivery date
+- Set start shipping and expected delivery date

--Select the payment term
+- Select the payment term

--Choose the way to place order: N/A, Email, Phone, Fax, Vendor website
+- Choose the way to place order: N/A, Email, Phone, Fax, Vendor website

 After this step, choose **Save** and the purchase order status will be changed to ***Pending***.
 At this time, you can choose to Send Request to the supplier (Request will be sent to suppliers’ email address), Print the purchase order, Cancel or Confirm Purchase Order.